 It is sometimes difficult for doctors to determine that a person has no physical disorder.

-It is not usually appropriate to diagnose a person with a mental disorder simply because doctors cannot find a physical cause for the symptoms.
+It is not usually appropriate to diagnose a person with a mental health disorder simply because doctors cannot find a physical cause for the symptoms.
 Test results could have been wrong, or the wrong tests could have been used.

-Many people may have a physical disorder that contributes to their symptoms, but they react so excessively or inappropriately to it that they are considered to have a mental health disorder.
+Many people may have a physical disorder that contributes to their symptoms, but they react so excessively or inappropriately to it that they are considered to also have a mental health disorder.

 Making such a distinction between physical and mental symptoms sometimes makes people think that doctors do not believe their symptoms are real.